Take your sports science knowledge to the next level

 Academic entry requirements

-- Two semesters of Human Anatomy
+- One semester of Human Anatomy or equivalent

-- Two semesters of Human Physiology
+- One semester of Human Physiology or equivalent

-- One semester of Research Design/ Statistics
+- One semester of Biomechanics or equivalent

-- One semester of Physiology of Exercise
+- One semester of Physiology of Exercise or equivalent

-- One semester of Exercise Prescription
+- One semester of Exercise Prescription or equivalent

-2. Successful performance at a selection interview
+2. Successful performance at a Selection Interview.

 Eligible undergraduate programs at Bond University: